Is Leica Worth It?

 So, why do I shoot with a Leica?

-I also need optimal photographs for my website and travel writing so a full frame DSLR the size of my M9 is literally the perfect travel buddy.
-It fits almost too comfortably in my everyday bag as well.
+I also need optimal photographs for my website and travel writing so a full-frame DSLR the size of my M9 is literally the perfect travel buddy.
+It fits almost too comfortable in my everyday bag as well.